MakiSaine/cloud-security-project-2024/README.md

 **Summary:**
 Simulated 10,000 HTTP requests with 100 concurrent connections against the Dockerized Nginx server to measure performance.

 <img src="./screenshots/apachebench_test_docker.png" alt="ApacheBench DDoS simulation output inside Docker container" width="900">

 ### System Resource Usage During DDoS Simulation

-I observed the CPU load, memory usage, and running processes during the attack.
+I observed the **CPU load**, **memory usage**, and **running processes** during the attack.
 This allowed me to compare the results of running Nginx directly on the virtual machine versus running it inside a Docker container.

-Observations:
+**Observations:**

-CPU Load: The CPU load inside the Docker container was slightly lower than when running Nginx directly on the VM.
+- **CPU Load:** The CPU load inside the Docker container was slightly lower than when running Nginx directly on the VM.

-Memory Usage: The memory usage in the Docker container was also slightly different but still high due to the DDoS attack.
+- **Memory Usage:** The memory usage in the Docker container was also slightly different but still high due to the DDoS attack.

-Result:
+**Result:**
 After running the DDoS attack inside the Docker container, I noticed that the CPU load and memory usage were slightly different compared to task B.3.
 The Docker container added some overhead, which slightly reduced the available system resources for Nginx.
 However, the system was still under significant load due to the high number of requests.

-Summary:
+**Summary:**
 Visual representation of system performance (CPU and memory usage) during the ApacheBench DDoS simulation inside Docker.

 <img src="./screenshots/apachebench_htop_usage.png" alt="htop output showing CPU and memory usage during ApacheBench DDoS attack" width="900">